-If you wish to supply a treat for all the children to celebrate your child's birthday, please supply wrapped confectionary (lollies or lollipops).
-This confectionary must be a pre-packaged, store-bought item.
+If you wish to supply a treat for all the children to celebrate your child's birthday, please supply wrapped confectionery (lollies or lollipops).
+This confectionery must be a pre-packaged, store-bought item.

-Lollies that contain nuts or traces of nuts are not permitted.
+Any lollies that contain nuts or traces of nuts are to be avoided.